ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 not required.

-These will come with associated quizzes that are due on the following Monday, Wednesday or Friday at the start of the first originally-scheduled lecture time.
+These will come with associated quizzes that are due on the following Monday, Wednesday or Friday at the start of the first originally-scheduled lecture time (8am San Diego time).
 The quizzes are required work to demonstrate your consistent engagement with the material.